 Summary.
 We propose to use K2 to conduct a detailed search for Earth-sized planets orbiting the brightest cool stars (spectral types from M0 to M5).
 This population of objects presents several advantages for exoplanet surveys.
 First, cool stars are small and thus result in favorable planet-to-star area ratios.
 Second, because of their low effective temperature, the inner edge of their habitable zone can be extremely close (down to a few days only).
 Third, our targets are bright at infrared wavelengths, which will enable detailed follow-up studies.
 Our program therefore represents a unique opportunity to find a transiting Earth-size exoplanet for which atmospheric features (including biosignatures) could be detected with near-to-come facilities such as JWST.
 Such an exoplanet has not been discovered yet.
 As of today, K2 is the only facility that provides the required stability and photometric precision to make this survey successful.
-Our initial target sample includes 128 cool stars.
+Our Campaign 1 target sample includes 56 cool stars.
+We also complement our list with 30 L0 to L7-type brown dwarfs for a total of 86 targets.

 Introduction.
 In the search for terrestrial transiting planets, cool stars are extremely promising because of their small sizes of 0.5 to 0.1 $R{\odot}$ .
-Terrestrial planets orbiting cool stars are therefore easier to characterize, as demonstrated by e.g., Bean et al. (2010) who obtained a ground-based transmission spectrum of GJ 1214b, a 2.7 $R{\oplus}$ super-Earth orbiting a 0.16 $M{\oplus}$ M4.5 star (Charbonneau et al. 2009).
+Terrestrial planets orbiting cool stars are therefore easier to characterize, as demonstrated by e.g., Bean et al. (2010) who obtained a ground-based transmission spectrum of GJ 1214 b, a 2.7 $R{\oplus}$ super-Earth orbiting a 0.16 $M{\oplus}$ M4.5 star (Charbonneau et al. 2009).
 Such observations for a similar planetary size would not have been possible for a solar host.
 The importance of cool stars for exoplanet surveys is now widely acknowledged by the exoplanet community as shown by the growth of projects focusing on this population of stars.

 Science Goals.
 Our primary science goal is to find terrestrial planets orbiting bright nearby, ultra-cool stars and brown dwarfs.
-Our first list (tailored to field 0) encompasses 128 bright targets with stellar types from M0 to M5 extracted from Lepine & Gaidos (2011).
+Our second list (tailored to field 1) encompasses 56 bright targets with stellar types from M0 to M5 extracted from Lepine & Gaidos (2011).
 All targets benefit from spectroscopic observations that will facilitate the characterization of planets transiting them.
 None of the small planets found so far with Kepler will be amenable to detailed characterization, even with JWST.
 Our K2 proposed observations therefore represents a unique opportunity to find a rocky planet for which a transmission/emission spectrum could be obtained with near-to-come facilities.

 High-precision monitoring of cool stars will also prove to be particularly useful for understanding the variability nature of these objects, even if no transit is detected throughout the sample.
 For M-stars, flares and rotational activity will be easily detected, thus allowing us to constrain the stellar magnetic field properties at the bottom of the main sequence.
 Coupling these observations to archival UV and X-ray monitoring will provide an estimate of the magnetic energy output from these objects and better assess the overall level of activity of ultracool stars (Welsh et al., 2007) as well as exploring possible relationships with age (Welsh et al., 2008) and rotational period.
-We also added a L3 brown dwarf located in field 0.
-This object is too faint $(V \sim 21)$ for exoplanet searches but studying its variability over 80 days will be insightful to better understand brown-dwarf variability in the visible.
+Our secondary science goal is exploratory in monitoring 30 L0-L7 brown dwarfs located in field 1.
+Several of these objects are bright enough for exoplanet detection, opening tremendous prospects for small planet discoveries (see Demory et al. 2013b).
+For the fainter ones, studying their variability will be insightful to better understand brown-dwarf variability in the visible.